TGCT Support

 Turalio (Pexidartinib)

-Pexidartinib (TURALIO™, Daiichi Sankyo) was approved in 2019 as the only treatment for recurrent and inoperable tenosynovial giant cell tumor (TGCT) in the United States.
-It was approved for symptomatic TGCT patients associated with severe morbidity (unmanageable symptoms) and functional limitations where surgery would be extremely difficult or the risk, risk of recurrence or risk of complications associated with surgery is higher than the potential benefit (1).
-This drug is only available in the United States under a FDA Risk Evaluation and Mitigation Strategy (REMS) Program to reduce the severity and frequency of liver related side effects.
+TURALIO (chemical name pexidartinib) was approved in 2019 as a treatment for recurrent and inoperable tenosynovial giant cell tumor (TGCT) in the United States.
+Specifically, it was approved for symptomatic TGCT patients associated with severe morbidity (unmanageable symptoms) and functional limitations where surgery would be extremely difficult or the risk, risk of recurrence or risk of complications associated with surgery is higher than the potential benefit (1).
+This medication is only available in the United States under a FDA Risk Evaluation and Mitigation Strategy (REMS) Program to reduce the severity and frequency of liver related side effects.

 Picture

-It is reported that patients' pain and symptoms continue to improve even after years of taking Turalio.
+It is reported that patients' pain and symptoms continue to improve even after years of taking it.

 How do I talk to my doctor about turalio?